cgyireh1/Water-Quality-Model-PL_Group7/README.md

 - **Vanilla Model**: 5.57
 - **L1 Regularization Model**: 0.6611
 - **Dropout Model**: 0.5959
-- **RMSprop Model**: 0.5979
+- **RMSprop Model**: 0.596
 - **L1 Regularization with RMSprop**: 0.6723
 - **L2 Regularization with Dropout**: 0.6610

 The Dropout Model had the lowest loss, indicating effective learning and generalization.
 The Vanilla Model's high loss reflects poor performance and potential overfitting.

 ## Conclusion
-The **Dropout Model** emerged as the best performer, achieving the highest accuracy (68.0%) and lowest loss (0.5959).
+The **RMSprop Model** emerged as the best performer, achieving the highest accuracy (69.5%) and lowest loss (0.596).
 The addition of dropout layers helped reduce overfitting, allowing the model to generalize the data better.
 The RMSprop optimizer also contributed positively to performance.
-In contrast, the Vanilla Model struggled due to overfitting, while models with regularization did not consistently outperform the dropout model.
+In contrast, the Vanilla Model struggled due to overfitting, while models with regularization did not outperform other models.